crabcanon/angular-es6-demo/README.md

 #### 3. Why to use jspm?

 * JSPM is based on the standard of ES2015 modules and System loader API.
 Currently, Loader API is just the API of browsers and hasn't been able to be parts of ES2015(we only have a proposal from WHATWG for now).
 But once it becomes a standard specification, integrated with HTTP/2, we can write ES2015 modules without building.
-* But of course, it seems like jspm is heavier(45k after compile) and also not powerful enough compared to Webpack in current phase.
+* But of course, it seems like JSPM is heavier(45k after compile) and not powerful enough compared to Webpack in current phase.

 #### 4. I choose to be a web developer.